thekoma/cert-manager-webhook-gandi/README.md

 10. Uninstalling cert-manager:
     This is out of scope here.
 Refer to the official [documentation][cert-manager-uninstall].

-## Development
-**Note**: If some tool (IDE or build process) fails resolving a dependency, it may be the cause that a indirect dependency uses `bzr` for versioning.
-In such a case it may help to put the `bzr` binary into `$PATH` or `$GOPATH/bin`.

-## Release process (automated with [GitHub actions](.github/workflows/main.yml))
-- Changes in the Go code result in the build of a Docker image and the release of a new Helm chart
-- Changes at Helm chart level only, result in the release of a new Chart without building a new Docker image
-- All other changes are pushed to master
-- All versions are to be documented in [CHANGELOG](CHANGELOG.md)

-**Note**: All changes to the Go code or Helm chart must go with a version tag `vX.X.X` to trigger the GitHub workflow

-**Note**: Any Helm chart release results in the creation of a [GitHub release](https://github.com/bwolf/cert-manager-webhook-gandi/releases)

 ## Conformance test
 Please note that the test is not a typical unit or integration test.
 Instead it invokes the web hook in a Kubernetes-like environment which asks the web hook to really call the DNS provider (.i.e.
 Gandi).
 It attempts to create an `TXT` entry like `cert-manager-dns01-tests.example.com`, verifies the presence of the entry via Google DNS.
 Finally it removes the entry by calling the cleanup method of web hook.